Prag8855/aab/content/guides/find-a-job-in-berlin.md

 ### Can you work in Germany?

 You might need a [residence permit](/glossary/Aufenthaltstitel) to work in Germany.
-Most of the time, you need a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], but there are [many other residence permit options](/guides/residence-permit#residence-permits-to-work).
+You can get a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], but there are [many other options](/guides/residence-permit#residence-permits-to-work).

 **[Who needs a residence permit? ➞](/guides/residence-permit)**

-It takes around 2 months to get a residence permit, but it can take longer.
-You can't work before you get your residence permit.[^4] Get your permit before you arrive in Germany.
-This way, you can start working as soon as you arrive.
-This saves you a lot of money.

-Most employers know that this takes time, and they will wait for you.
+It takes {{RESIDENCE_PERMIT_WAIT_TIME}} to get a residence permit.
+Most employers know this, and they will wait for you.
 Some employers hire a relocation consultant to help you.

 ### Do you need to speak German?

-No, but it helps a lot.
-You can find English-speaking jobs, but most companies want German speakers.
+**No, but it helps.** You can find English-speaking jobs, but most companies want German speakers.

 If you don't speak German, you can still find jobs in...